jumiranda5/fm-junior-suite-landing-page/README.md

-# Frontend Mentor - Typemaster pre-launch landing page solution
+# Frontend Mentor - Suite landing page solution

-This is a solution to the [Typemaster pre-launch landing page challenge on Frontend Mentor]().
+This is a solution to the [Suite landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/suite-landing-page-tj_eaU-Ra).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents